Public-Health-Scotland/GitHub-guidance/README.md

 - Note that when you make changes to the code, you should clone a repository to your home drive or local files and work on it there.

 ## Security
-The following rules should be followed in order to adhere to security and confidentiality guidelines in PHI:
+The following rules should be followed in order to adhere to security and confidentiality guidelines in PHS:
 1. Use your .gitignore file to make sure that **no data files are ever uploaded to GitHub**.
 At a minimum, ensure that your .gitignore includes common text files, excel files, SPSS formats, R data files and any folder called 'data'.
 An [example .gitignore file](https://github.com/Public-Health-Scotland/GitHub-guidance/blob/master/.gitignore) can be found inside this repository with code to ignore these main file types.
 However, be aware that data may be saved in other formats so you may need to add to these for certain projects.
 Options for additional file types can be found [in this excellent GitHub repository](https://github.com/ukgovdatascience/dotfiles).
 2. Ensure that **usernames and passwords are never embedded in your code**.
 3. Ensure that **comments within code do not contain any confidential information** such as CHI numbers or other patient identifiable information.